microsoft/fhir-server/docs/Roadmap.md

 ## Profiling
 Profiling is not supported yet, but the project aims to support storing profiles and validating against stored profiles.

+## Batch/Transaction
+currently there is no support for batch/transaction (https://www.hl7.org/fhir/http.html#transaction).
+This is something we are investigating and expect to support in future releases.

+## Conditional updates
+This is currently not supported and partialy ties to supporting transactions.
+Our roadmap includes support for conditional updates.

 ## FHIR Versions
 The FHIR Server currently supports FHIR 3.0.1 but the intention is to support multiple versions in the future.